In 2018, the UK government published a waste management strategy for England.

 Sustainable schools lead the way

 The Eco-School campaign has registered 52,000 schools across 67 countries.
 These schools follow a seven-step framework to claim a coveted green flag.
-Some schools can compost more or grow their own fruit and vegetables on school grounds.
+Some schools compost more or grow their own fruit and vegetables on school grounds.

 Meanwhile, other schools are taking more proactive measures to reduce waste.
 Biomass digesters are used to transform food waste into biofuel.
 On school grounds, this device not only reduces waste.
 It can also cut emissions from transporting waste to disposal facilities.